nmeri17/suphle-docs/src/docs/v1/flows/index.md

 }
 ```

 While serving the current request, the Flow definition above will be sent to the queue.
 When the task runs, it'll lift each of the IDs in the dataset returned by `getCatalog()["data"]`.
 A special instance of your application is spun up and on it, the route definition designated to handle "books/id" is found, substitute each ID, storing the response in a cache such as Redis.
+In this state, everything you expect to be executed for an organic request will run.
+That includes authentication, authorization, middleware and validation, for each unique identifier described during Flow definition.

-When a request for a Flow-handled resource comes in, Suphle will skip routing, database querying, etc. The only *expensive* process that may occur is for user authentication.
+When an actual request for a Flow-handled resource comes in (otherwise called the subsequent request), Suphle will skip routing, database querying, those other protocols listed above, etc. The only *expensive* process that may occur is for user authentication.

 Flow descriptions can point to other Flow descriptions.
 Suphle will bounce through each of them as they're visited.